 The San Angelo NAACP Complete Count Committee is committed to assist all residents,and especially members of the minority communities to overcome barriers and have them complete their household census.
 Federal funds for everyday and necessary services are determined by the results of census data.

 Whether a resident is a citizen or not does not matter.
 Where they live and receive services is the critical factor, and we must get everyone to count.
-Below is statistical information for our community as of March 22, 2020:
+Below are resources to help you and your household stay informed about the 2020 Census.